Student life… the mind, the spirit – and much more.

 Student Council

 Student Council allows Morning Star students the opportunity to develop leadership skills through organizing and implementing school activities and service projects.
 Members are the voice of the student body and pledge to uphold class citizenship standards.
 Service projects may include food drives and recycle programs.
 The council also raises funds to host popular student activities including school dances.
-Fund raising activities may include spirit-themed dress down days and Spring mini camps.
+Fundraising activities may include spirit-themed dress down days.

 Student Council Members also lead and support the student body in participation of school extracurricular activities and act as a liaison between school administration and the student body.